topac/rmega/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Copyright

+This work is the result of a reverse engineering of the Mega's Javascript code.

+Copyright (c) 2013 Daniele Molteni
+MIT License